Mike Renshaw: Club career

-National team
+International career

 In 1973, Renshaw earned two full caps with the U.S. national team when he was called up for a tour of Europe.
-His first game was a 4-0 loss to Bermuda on 17 March 1973.
+His first game was a 4–0 loss to Bermuda on 17 March 1973.
 He came on for Dave Coskunian.
-His second was a 4-0 loss to Poland three days later.
+His second was a 4–0 loss to Poland three days later.
 In addition to these two games, he also played four games for the United States against under 23 national teams (Poland and Germany) and club teams, including Lazio in Rome, Italy.
 The U.S. Soccer Federation had failed to check Renshaw's citizenship before the tour, assuming that he had gained it since he had been in the U.S. for five years.
 They discovered that he was neither a U.S. citizen and was in the country with an expired work visa when the team went through the immigration check returning from Europe.
 Years later when asked if he knew he was ineligible to play for the U.S. Renshaw stated, "Of course I knew, I just figures 'what the hell, I guess they know what they're doing'.
 I loved playing for the USA."

-Coaching
+Coaching career

 In 1977, Tornado coach Al Miller brought Renshaw in as his assistant.
 In 1980, Miller quit the team and Renshaw was promoted to head coach.
 Quietly, Lamar Hunt had decided to fold the Tornado at the end of the 1981 season and he was reluctant to spend much money on new acquisitions.
 The Tornado had also lost two of their best American players, Tony Bellinger and Steve Petcher (three had to be on the field at all times) to the new MISL (Major Indoor Soccer League).
 A 3rd American, and the team's leading scorer from the previous season, Njego Pesa held out for a new contract and missed all of pre-season and the start of the regular season.
 Thus the team was much weakened going into the 1981 season.
 Renshaw lasted half the season but was fired on 4 July 1980 after the team, having started with two wins in their first three games, failed to win for sixteen straight games.
 Renshaw remained in the Dallas area, raised a family and became involved in youth soccer.
 Renshaw earned an "A" level licence from the United States Soccer Federation, the highest licence available in the United States.